-Students are required to do their homework and are not to copy homework or give/receive help on tests or homework unless the teacher has explicitly granted this privilege on a particular assignment.
+Students are required to do their own academic work and are not to give or receive help on assignments or assessments unless the teacher has specifically and explicitly granted that privilege on a particular assignment/assessment.
 Since honesty is a Christian virtue that should be displayed by all students, LCA considers cheating a serious offense.
-During a test, quiz, or exam, it is the student's responsibility to avoid every appearance of cheating.
-Allowing someone else to use your work is cheating.
-All books and papers must be out of sight.
-Cell phones must not be accessible, and a teacher may ask that all cell phones be left in a designated place in the classroom during a test.
-No talking is allowed.
-In fact, talking during a quiz or a test may be dealt with in the same manner as cheating.
+It is the student's responsibility to avoid every appearance of cheating.
+Note: Allowing someone else to copy your academic work is cheating, and the consequences for such behavior are the same as the consequences for cheating.